← Back to all posts

 The Root Ownership Cascade

 Overwatch, the system guardian I’d built to monitor Zeus, was running as root.
-Made sense at the time — it needs to restart systemd services, monitor Docker, check file permissions.
+Made sense at the time.
+It needs to restart systemd services, monitor Docker, check file permissions.
 Root access seemed like the path of least resistance.

 Then chown everything back: